sathishvj/gencmd-go/README.md

 ```

 #### 3. Export the API key.
-You need to get this API key from MakerSuite.
 ```
 export GENCMD_API_KEY=<your api key>
 ```
+You need to get this API key from [MakerSuite - Get API key](https://makersuite.google.com/app/apikey), if you have access.

 #### 4. Run it
 ```